Tel Saki and the Yom Kippur War

 TEL SAKI AND THE YOM KIPPUR WAR

 On October 6, on Yom Kippur day, at 2.00 pm exactly, Syria and Egypt attacked simultaneously on the Golan Heights and Sinai Peninsula.
 Israel was unprepared.
 This was not because it did not know about Egyptian and Syrian war preparations but because it chose to ignore the many warnings it was receiving.
-There was hubris among the influential leadership of the Israel Defense Force (IDF), and a belief, particularly in the Intelligence branch, that Egypt and Syria were not ready for war.
-This hubris prevented a preemptive air attack that could have destroyed the Egyptian army waiting to cross the Suez Canal and neutralize the deadly SAMS missiles on the Egyptian border.
-It also prevented Israeli reserve forces from reaching the Golan Heights and Sinai before Syrian and Egyptian forces had already advanced across the border.
+There was hubris among the influential leadership of the Israel Defense Forces (IDF), and a belief, particularly in the Intelligence branch, that Egypt and Syria were not ready for war.
+This hubris prevented a preemptive air attack that could have destroyed the Egyptian army waiting to cross the Suez Canal and neutralized the deadly SAMS missiles on the Egyptian border.
+The ensuing delay prevented Israeli reserve forces from reaching the Golan Heights and Sinai before Syrian and Egyptian forces had already advanced across the border.
 Israeli military strategy relied on having sufficient warning to mobilize its reserves to prevent such an eventuality.
 The Chief of Military Intelligence also refused to activate sophisticated listening devices planted in the communication system of the Egyptian command lest they be exposed.
-When the reserves reached the front, they sometimes found that their tanks not fully ready for battle and at other times loaned out to other units.
+When the reserves reached the front, they sometimes found their tanks not fully ready for battle and at other times loaned out to other units.
 Fortunately, the civilian population of the Golan was evacuated prior to the war.